The Himalaya Kingdom of Happiness

 The religious Tshechu festivals are organised annually on days determined by the lunar Tibetan calendar.
 In every district it can be in another month, so there are festivals (also other than Tshechu) throughout the year.
-Some are very big (Paro Tshechu and Thimphu Tshechu), others are smaller.
+Some are very big (such as Paro Tshechu and Thimphu Tshechu), others are smaller.
 Typically, festivals stage the Cham (Bhutanese mask dance).
 Normally your tour operator will include a festival in your program.

 Learn about Cham, the mask dance